jonlpersson/ed-latimore/site/_posts/2023-02-07-25-boxing-tips-for-both-beginners-and-professionals.md

 It's beyond the scope of this article to give you a complete breakdown on a balance training method.
 What I will tell you is that your general balance is composed of your vestibular, proprioceptive, and occular system.
 You'll also need a strong core and hip mobility.

-## How to find a good boxing gym and boxing coach
+## How to find a good boxing gym and coach

 As an amateur boxer, I had over 10 different coaches.
 At one point in time or the other, I was coached by